scionproto/scion/doc/ControlPlanePKI.md

 - The current time falls within the validity period of the certificate chain.
 - The certificate chain is authenticated by a currently active TRC.
 This means the issuing key that was used to sign the Issuer certificate must be authenticated by a currently active TRC.
-The active TRC's version must be greater than or equal to the `TRCVersion` specified in the Issuer certificate.
+The active TRC's version must be greater than or equal to the `trc_version` specified in the Issuer certificate.

   This allows signature validation to succeed during the grace period of a TRC update with a